BMeyerKC/meteor-knockout/readme.md

-# Knockout for Meteor
+# Knockout.js for Meteor

-[Knockout.Meteor](https://github.com/steveluscher/knockout.meteor), a Javascript library that provides MVVM for Meteor.
+[Knockout.js](http://knockout.js), a Javascript library that provides MVVM - a dependency of Knockout.Meteor.

 ## How to install
 1. npm install meteorite (if not already installed)
 2. mrt add knockout

-## How to use
-Please read the project readme at [Knockout.Meteor](https://github.com/steveluscher/knockout.meteor)

-## Demo
-Coming soon

-## Notes
-This package includes all the required files: Knockout.Meteor, Knockout, and Knockout.Mapping